marcomusy/welsh_embryo_stager/README.md

 User should check that finger peaks and valleys (marked in green and red) on the left plot are reasonably well identified.

-The error estimation is completely heuristic and should be taken as a rough indication.
+The error estimation is completely heuristic and should be taken as a rough indication, the red sphere represents the uncertainty in the parameter space.
-You can interact with the 3D scene of the bottom-right plot, the red sphere represents to the uncertainty in the parameter space.
+You can interact with the 3D scene of the bottom-right plot.